ribs.archives.ArrayStore

 Retrieves data for all entries in the store.

-Equivalent to calling retrieve() with occupied_list.
+Equivalent to calling retrieve() with indices set to occupied_list.

 See data in retrieve(). occupied is not returned since all indices are known to be occupied in this method.